petrum01/object-detection/README.md

 ### Choosing the architecture of the net

+In the field of computer vision, many pre-trained models are now publicly available, and can be used to bootstrap powerful vision models out of very little data.

 For now, I chose to go with Single Shot Detector architectures, which are more likely to work on emnbedded devices to run inference at the edge (think Raspberry Pi 3 with limited computing power).

-Yolo : quick prototyping

 For compatibility purposes (I prototype on Mac OS X, then train on the cloud), I used this [`fork of Darknet`](https://github.com/thtrieu/darkflow) which is a Tensorflow implementation of Darknet.